 When to Book Your Disney VIP Guide

-If you do decide to book a Disney VIP guide, make your reservatons 180 days in advance as they do book up, especially over school holidays.
+If you do decide to book a Disney VIP guide, make your reservations 180 days in advance as they do book up, especially over school holidays.

 What To Pack to Your Disney World Family Vacation

 When packing for Disney, comfortable shoes make the top of the list.
 You will be walking, a lot.
 Also, dress in layers.
 Depending on when you go, it can often differ by ten to fifteen degrees between daytime and sunset.
 I always bring a pack of disposable ponchos for the water rides, especially if you are there in the cooler months.
 They sell branded ones in the park, but they are more expensive and never convenient when you need them.
 Buy in advance from Amazon, and get enough for each person per water ride so you can dispose of them as you go.

 And don’t forget the Mouse merchandise!
 A number of designers have done Disney collaborations in the past year, including Betsy Johnson, Coach, and Vera Wang which are available online and in the Park shops, and Etsy is also a great source.
 I have a pair of Missoni special edition Minnie Mouse ears that I bought years ago that are a prized possession and I wear every time.

 Disney Wait In Line Toys